isomerpages/moe-konghwasch/_information-hub/P1 Orientation Package & Administrative Matters (2024).md

 [P1 Principal's Welcome Letter](/files/2023%20p1%20welcome%20letter.pdf)

 [P1 Booklist for 2024]<br>
-More information will me available soon.
+More information will be available soon.

 [Uniform List for 2024]<br>
-More information will me available soon.
+More information will be available soon.

 [Information Sheet on School Bus Services for 2024]<br>
-More information will me available soon.
+More information will be available soon.

 [Request for School Bus Services Form for 2024]<br>
-More information will me available soon.
+More information will be available soon.

 [Student Care Application Form for 2024]<br>
-More information will me available soon.
+More information will be available soon.

 [Invitation to join Kong Hwa Very Supportive Parents](/files/P1%20Orientation/2023%20vsp%20p1%20orientation%20membership%20invitation%20letter.pdf)